rdbraber/blogposts/iSCSI_setup.md

 ~~~

-When you type the exit command, the configuration is saved and written to the file /etc/target/saveconfig.json.
+When you type the `exit` command, the configuration is saved and written to the file `/etc/target/saveconfig.json`.
 If you want you can take a look at this file, to show the content.
 The iSCSI target service is not active yet, so it must be started.
 Also we want it to start it when the server boots:

 ~~~